oxfordinternetinstitute/oxonfair/README.md

 This will download and install enough code to run any notebooks except those comparing with fairlearn.
 This includes autogluon, pytorch, and XGBoost.
 If this is too excessive, try a minimal install.

-### Compare with Fairlearn

-Download the source of OxonFair and in the source directory run:

-    pip install -e .\[notebooks\]

-This will download enough supporting libraries to run all the notebooks.

 ### Minimal install

 Download the source of OxonFair and in the source directory run: